Native defects and impurities in talcum quasi-2D layers: Methods

 \section{Methods}

 To computationally predict the electronic structure and derived properties of talc, we employ density functional theory (DFT) calculations in periodic boundary conditions as implemented in the Vienna Ab initio Software Package (VASP)\cite{VASP,VASP2}.
 We use the projector-augmented wave (PAW) method\cite{PAW} to describe the potential of the nucleus and the weakly interacting core electrons of the atoms.
-Kohn-Sham wavefunctions of the valance electrons are expanded in a plane wave basis set of 440~eV for supercell models and 540~eV for the optimization of the unit cell.
+Kohn-Sham wavefunctions of the valence electrons are expanded in a plane wave basis set of 440~eV for supercell models and 540~eV for the optimization of the unit cell.
 The stopping criteria for the electronic self-consistent field (SCF) loop and the structural relaxation are $\Delta E < 10^{-6}$~eV and $F_i < 10^{-3}$~eV/\AA , where $\Delta E$ is the change of the total energy in an iteration of the SCF loop, and $F_i$ is the length of the force vector acting on atom $i$.
 For unit cell optimization, we use an $8 \times 4 \times 4$ Gamma-centered k-point grid for sampling the Brillouin zone, while for the $3 \times 2 \times 2$ supercell of 504 atoms we use the Gamma-point only Brillouin zone sampling.
 To reduce the computational cost, we study single-layer models of 252 atoms for point defect calculations.
 Throughout the work, we use the HSE06 functional\cite{heyd_hybrid_2003,heyd_erratum:_2006} with the standard $\alpha = 0.25$ mixing parameter to approximately account for the exchange and correlation effects of the many-electron system.
 The untuned HSE06 functional is known to predict the bandgap of semiconductors with a low error margin.\cite{henderson_accurate_2011} To account for the weak van der Waals interaction between the layers, we employ the Grimme-D3 method\cite{grimme_consistent_2010} on top of the HSE06 exchange-correlation functional.
 For the excited state calculations, we use the $\Delta$scf method\cite{gali_theory_2009} and promote one electron from the highest occupied Kohn-Sham defect orbital to the lowest unoccupied defect orbital in the spin channel of the lowest Kohn-Sham energy gap between the states.
 The excited state configurations have been relaxed as specified previously.
-For the charge transition level calculations, we correct the total energies of the charged supercells according to the jellium charge corrections (JCCs) method introduced in Ref.~[\onlinecite{zhang_correcting_2023}].
+For the charge transition level calculations, we correct the total energies of the charged supercells according to the jellium charge corrections method introduced in Ref.~[\cite{zhang_correcting_2023}].
+For positively (negatively) charged single-layer 252-atom supercells, we obtain $E_{\text{corr}} = 0.044$~eV ($E_{\text{corr}} = 0.003$~eV).
+The difference in the magnitude of the corrections for +1 and -1 charge states is expectedly due to the difference in the dispersion of the conduction and valence band edges.
+The valence band is flat, whereas the conduction band is not.
+Hyperfine tensor calculations were performed using the HSE06 functional and core polarization correction\cite{szasz_hyperfine_2013} in our 252-atom single-layer supercell model.
+In all relevant cases, we considered the most abundant spin-carrying isotope of each atom.
+For simplicity, we omitted the finite-size correction of the hyperfine interaction\cite{takacs_accurate_2024}, which introduces a relative uncertainty of 5–10\% in the computed tensor components, such as $A_{zz}$\cite{szasz_hyperfine_2013}.